bmurmann/EE628/5_Design/4_Layout/Team 5/Team5.readme.md

 ## Notes
 All the pins are on Metal1.drawing and are on the wires on Metal1/Metal2 that correspond to the schematic inputs / outputs.

-Hide all label layers.
-They have old text on them that I could not remove, I think Klayout is bugging out.